 The masters points list is scheduled to be published regularly during the competition season, starting in November and updated approximately monthly.

-The masters points list file is available for download from the USSA web site using the Masters Points List download page at ussa.org (click on the link at the bottom of the page to download the masters points list .ZIP file).
+The masters points list file is available for download from the USSA web site from the Alpine Points and Rankings page on ussa.org. (click on the link in the Alpine Points List Downloads section to download the masters points list .ZIP file).

 The Split Second software supports downloading and installing the current points list from within the program, which is the simplest and most commonly used technique.
 See the Split Seconds Tips page entry Installing Points Lists Files if you want to download and use the points list with the Split Second timing software.